 - Furniture stores that are going out of business

 - Craigslist or Freecycle

 If buying used furniture, always inspect carefully for evidence of damage, excessive wear, or bedbugs before bringing the items into your home.
 Never buy a used mattress or bedding.
-Remember that your bedroom furniture doesn’t have to be a matched set; in fact, it often looks better to have furniture that is complementary, not matching.
+Remember that your bedroom furniture doesn’t have to be a matched set; it often looks better to have complementary furniture, not matching.

 The Finishing Touches